emtee40/SHFB-Wiki/System-Requirements-and-Building-the-Code.md

 * Visual Studio 2017 (15.5) or later (Used to build the C# projects for the tools)

 Optional:
-* Visual Studio extension development workload for your version of Visual Studio (Required for VSPackage development)
+* Visual Studio extension development workload for your version of Visual Studio.
+Required for VSPackage development.
+* F# language support which is available as part of the .NET Desktop Development workload or separately as an individual component.
+Required to rebuild the .NET Framework reflection data sets.
+See below for more information.
-* Wix 3.x Toolset (Used to create the MSI installer).
+* Wix 3.x Toolset.
+Used to create the MSI installer.

 ## Folder Layout
 *Deployment* - This folder contains the deployment resources (the installer and all related files).
 These are